 Plan and promote the use of I2-based resources into teaching and research

-Several classrooms will be linked to the Internet 2 by the college's recent connection to the I2 network.
+Several classrooms will be linked to Internet2 by the college's recent connection to the I2 network.
 Instructional technologists will collaborate with faculty to explore how databases, videos, and other assets can enrich classroom and research experiences.